MSc Business Analytics and Technology Management

 - some classes may only be offered in the morning or afternoon.
 Students who wish to work while studying should reach an arrangement with their employer about the potential need for a flexible work schedule.

-- MSCA 602: Applied Linear Statistical Models (3 credits)
+- MSCA 602: Applied Linear Statistical Model (3 credits)

 - MSCA 655: Professional Development (0 credit)

-- MSCA 678: Marketing Research Foundations (3 credits)
+- MSCA 680: Foundations of Business Technology Management (3 credits)